right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 ## Dealing With Other Guys

 It's going to happen eventually.
-Most guys are very insecure and

----

-# THE PASSPORT

-will become angry when they see you talking to a girl they know.
+Most guys are very insecure andwill become angry when they see you talking to a girl they know.
 This is very easy to deal with if you know how to judge the situation.

 If you are in conversation already and he comes out of nowhere and puts his arm around her or makes obvious gestures that he is with her, use an approach line on him and ask them how long they have been together.
 Congratulate them on being a cute couple and bail.